Ontario and Canada Legal Rights Explained

 (n) Monies from MCSS Program Participation to be Used for Post-Secondary Education

-Monies paid by the Ministry of Community and Social Services to a dependent minor, independent minor (see Ch.2 "Claimants" for definitions) or any member of the benefit unit who is a workfare participant for successful participation in certain welfare-approved programs are exempt assets - IF such monies used for the person's post-secondary education within a reasonable period as determined by the administrator [Reg s.39(1)20].
+Monies paid by the Ministry of Community and Social Services to a dependent minor, independent minor (see Ch.2 "Claimants" for definitions) or any member of the benefit unit who is a workfare participant for successful participation in certain welfare-approved programs are exempt assets - if such monies are used for the person's post-secondary education within a reasonable period as determined by the administrator [Reg s.39(1)20].
 The applicable programs are those directed at:

-• developing employment-related skills, or
+• developing employment-related skills, and

-• further developing of their parenting skills.
+• further developing of parenting skills.

-Employment or training program earnings of a dependent adult member of the benefit unit are exempt from treatment as chargeable assets during high school attendence, and thereafter as long as they are being used, or are being saved for use within a reasonable time, for training or post-secondary training [Reg 39(1)(14.1-14.2)].
+Employment or training program earnings of an adult member of the benefit unit are exempt from treatment as chargeable assets during high school attendence, and thereafter as long as they are being used, or are being saved for use within a reasonable time, for training or post-secondary training [Reg 39(1)(14.1-14.2)].

 (p) Registered Education Savings Plan (RESP)